NoorMohammedAnik/car_workshop_app/README.md

 - [get_storage](https://pub.dev/packages/get_storage) - A fast, extra light and synchronous key-value in memory, which backs up data to disk at each operation
 - [internet_connection_checker](https://pub.dev/packages/internet_connection_checker) - A Pure Dart Utility library that checks for an Active Internet connection by opening a socket to a list of specified addresses, each with individual port and timeout.
 Defaults are provided for convenience.
 - [shimmer](https://pub.dev/packages/shimmer) - A shimmering effect for Flutter.
-- [intl](https://pub.dev/packages/intl) - rovides internationalization and localization facilities, including message translation, plurals and genders, date/number formatting and parsing, and bidirectional text.
+- [intl](https://pub.dev/packages/intl) - Provides internationalization and localization facilities, including message translation, plurals and genders, date/number formatting and parsing, and bidirectional text.
 - [omni_datetime_picker](https://pub.dev/packages/omni_datetime_picker) - A date and time picker for Flutter.
 - [table_calendar](https://pub.dev/packages/table_calendar) - A calendar widget for Flutter.
 - [awesome_dialog](https://pub.dev/packages/awesome_dialog) - A beautiful and customizable dialog widget for Flutter.